codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-codemagic-static-pages.md

 ---
-description: How to publish a web app to a custom subdomain using the Flutter UI
+description: How to publish a web app to a custom subdomain using the Flutter workflow editor
 title: Codemagic Static Pages
 weight: 3
 ---